GhaiAyush/Face-mask-detection/README.md

 |--------------------|--------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | ⭐ **Ayush Ghai**  | **Lead Developer & Project Head**    | - Conceived and led the complete SafetySnap project lifecycle.<br>- Designed overall system architecture integrating YOLOv8 with Streamlit.<br>- Managed model training, fine-tuning, and optimization for real-time PPE detection.<br>- Handled backend logic, data flow, and performance tuning.<br>- Conducted model evaluation, testing, and debugging.<br>- Supervised UI/UX design and guided deployment preparation.<br>- Created technical documentation and handled project presentation. |
 | **Sumit Agrawal**  | **Frontend & Deployment Engineer**   | - Deployed the Streamlit application on Streamlit Cloud.<br>- Worked on Streamlit UI for image upload and detection result display.<br>- Designed responsive layouts for a better visual experience.<br>- Assisted in final testing and integration for production deployment. |

 ---

-## 🪪 License

-This project is licensed under the **MIT License** – free to use, modify, and distribute.

----